baserun-ai/baserun-py/README.md

     client.eval("include_eiffel_tower").includes("Eiffel Tower")
 ```

-## Annotations
+## Tags

-You can add annotations either to the OpenAI object or to the completion.
-There are several different types of annotations:
+You can add tags either to the traced OpenAI object or to the completion.
+There are several different types of tags:

 - `log`: Any arbitrary logs you want to attach to a trace or completion
 - `feedback`: Any score-based feedback given from users (e.g. thumbs up/down, star rating)
 - `variable`: Any variables used, e.g. while rendering a template
 - `annotate`: Any arbitrary attributes you want to attach to a trace or completion

+Each tag type has functions on traced OpenAI objects and completions.
+Each tag function can accept a `metadata` parameter which is an arbitrary dictionary with any values you might want to capture.

 ```python
 from baserun import OpenAI